Atuck23220/hackKernel/README.md

 - Platform-aware tooling for both Linux and macOS
 - Offers a consistent interface to system information for debugging and monitoring

-From retrieving child processes of a parent PID to inspecting the currently logged-in user's session, this toolkit proves that **OS-specific tools can still speak a common systems language.**
+From retrieving child processes of a parent PID to inspecting the currently logged-in user's session, this toolkit demonstrates that **OS-specific tools can still speak a common systems language** — and that user identity, session scope, and process state remain critical foundations of low-level systems insight.

 ---

 ## 🐧 Custom Linux Syscalls
-I implemented **four syscalls** in a custom-built Linux kernel:
+We implemented **four syscalls** in a custom-built Linux kernel:

 ### 1. `aaron_tuck` — syscall 450
 - A basic syscall that returns 0